vnali/studio-plugin-docs/README.md

 - `<channel><title>/<channel><itunes:title>`
   - The podcast title is used.
 - `<channel><description>`
+  - The value of the plain text field/redactor/ckeditor specified on the podcast field mapping page is used.
+- `<channel><itunes:summary>`
-  - The value of the text field specified on the podcast field mapping page is used.
+  - The value of the plain text field/redactor/ckeditor specified on the podcast field mapping page is used.
 - `<channel><itunes:image>`
   - The URL of the image custom field specified at podcast field mapping is used.
 - `<channel><language>`